NobodysNightmare/screeps-ai/README.md

 This is my personal AI for the computer game [Screeps](https://screeps.com).

+## Manual control

+### Build Extension Cluster

+Place a flag called **extensionCluster** inside a claimed room.
+This will mark a permanent area for extensions.

+A **clear** flag on the same spot will remove that area again.

+### Draining a hostile room

+To spawn some creeps that drain a hostile room by attracting the towers fire, place a **drain** flag in the target room and a **spawnDrain** flag in the room that shall spawn the creeps for that operation.

 ## TODOs

 * Use links to collect energy from remote mines at room border
 * Better defense mechanics
+    * Automatic Safe-Mode activation
     * towers should attack target picked by defense aspect
     * defense aspect should actually "think" about which target to pick
     * while defending a reloader should keep towers supplied with energy